3A – Environmental Management System Synergies: Improve Efficiency and Performance

 Integration of management systems: Is it practical/possible/desirable?

-- Exploring synergies with environment, health and safety, security, energy standards: What are the areas of cross-over and how can they be utilized?
+- Exploring synergies with environment, health and safety, security, energy standards

 - Is integration of management systems possible/practical?